 - Structural Integrity: The safety of a building’s people depends on how effectively the building’s structure works.
 Architects must create structures resistant to natural calamities, including extreme weather, quakes, and rainstorms.
 It can achieve by incorporating seismic-resistant designs, reinforcing concrete structures, and using high-strength steel.

 - Access Control: Controlling access is an essential aspect of building safety.
-Architects must design buildings with secure entry points, such as controlled access doors and gates.
+Architects must design buildings with secure entry points, such as controlled access doors and gates and wire mesh fencing.
 It will help prevent unauthorized entry and enhance the safety of the occupants.

 Designing for Accessibility

 Accessibility is another critical consideration when designing modern buildings.
 Architects must ensure that facilities can use by everyone, even people with a disability.
 Here are some ways architects can design for accessibility:

 - Wayfinding: Wayfinding is the process of navigating through a building.
 Architects must design buildings with clear signage and intuitive layouts that are easy to navigate for people with disabilities.
 It can include tactile paving, audible signals, and braille signage.